History of the Ming dynasty: Rise of the Manchus

-By 1636, the Manchu ruler Huang Taiji renamed his dynasty from the "Later Jin" to Great Qing at Shenyang, which had fallen to the Manchu in 1621 and was made their capital in 1625.
-Huang Taiji also adopted the Chinese imperial title huangdi instead of khan, took the imperial title Chongde ("Revering Virtue"), and changed the ethnic name of his people from Jurchen to Manchu.
+By 1636, the Manchu ruler Hong Taiji renamed his dynasty from the "Later Jin" to "Great Qing" at Shenyang, which had fallen to the Manchu in 1621 and was made their capital in 1625.
+Hong Taiji also adopted the Chinese imperial title huangdi instead of khan, took the imperial title "Chongde" (Revering Virtue), and changed the ethnic name of his people from Jurchen to Manchu.
 In 1638 the Manchu defeated and conquered Ming China's traditional ally Korea with an army of 100,000 troops in the Second Manchu invasion of Korea.
 Shortly after the Koreans renounced their long-held loyalty to the Ming dynasty.